awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg.md

 # Creating an Auto Scaling group using a launch configuration<a name="create-asg"></a>

-When you create an Auto Scaling group, you must specify the necessary information to configure the Amazon EC2 instances, the subnets for the instances, and the initial number of instances\.
+When you create an Auto Scaling group, you must specify the necessary information to configure the Amazon EC2 instances, the Availability Zones and VPC subnets for the instances, the desired capacity, and the minimum and maximum capacity limits\.

 **Important**
-To configure the Amazon EC2 instances, you can specify a launch template, a launch configuration, or an EC2 instance\.
+To configure the Amazon EC2 instances, you can specify a launch template or a launch configuration\.
 We recommend that you use a launch template to make sure that you can use the latest features of Amazon EC2\.
-For more information, see [Launch templates](LaunchTemplates.md)\.
+For more information, see [Creating an Auto Scaling group using a launch template](create-asg-launch-template.md)\.

 The following procedure demonstrates how to create an Auto Scaling group using a launch configuration\.
 You cannot modify a launch configuration after it is created, but you can replace the launch configuration for an Auto Scaling group\.
 For more information, see [Changing the launch configuration for an Auto Scaling group](change-launch-config.md)\.

 **Prerequisites**
-Create a launch configuration\.
+You must have created a launch configuration\.
 For more information, see [Creating a launch configuration](create-launch-config.md)\.

 **To create an Auto Scaling group using a launch configuration \(console\)**

 1. Open the Amazon EC2 Auto Scaling console at [https://console\.aws\.amazon\.com/ec2autoscaling/](https://console.aws.amazon.com/ec2autoscaling/)\.

-1. On the navigation bar at the top of the screen, choose the same Region that you used when you created the launch template\.
+1. On the navigation bar at the top of the screen, choose the same AWS Region that you used when you created the launch configuration\.

 1. Choose **Create an Auto Scaling group**\.